North Korea vows to complete nuclear plan

 Why does this new test matter?

-The launch took place from the Sunan district of the capital Pyongyang just before 07:00 local time (22:00 GMT on Thursday), South Korea's military says.
+The launch took place from the Sunan district of the capital Pyongyang just before 07:00 local time on Friday (22:00 GMT on Thursday), South Korea's military says.
 Sunan is home to Pyongyang International Airport.

 As with the last test on 29 August, the missile flew over Japan's Hokkaido island before splashing down in the Pacific Ocean.